Where your recycling goes

 3. Scrap metal is removed by magnets for recycling.

-4. A future plan is to use the residual heat in local housing.
+4. The residual heat will be used in local housing.

 More about the energy from waste process